Achal-Sharma/JavaDockerWorker/readme.md

 ## Constraints and restrictions

-You are free to use any package or library you see feet as long as you follow these rules:
+You are free to use any package or library you see fit as long as you follow these rules:

-* 👎 You can't copy and paste from other peoples work
+* 👎 You can't copy and paste from other peoples' work

 ## Run